-It is natural to take $p_{\V}(\vxi, 0) = 0$ for $\vxi\in\omn$, which remains to be $0$ all the time for $\vxi\in\omn.$ In the $Q$-matrix form, we denote $\frac{\ud }{\ud t} p_{\V} = Q^*_{\V} p_{\V}$, where $Q^*_{\V}$ is the transpose of the generator $Q_{\V}$ of process $\cv(t)$.
-We compute the generator in Lemma \ref{lem:generator} later.
-Here the constraint $\vxi\pm \vec{\nu}_{j} h\leq 0$ is understood as componentwisely and we will call it the `no reaction' boundary condition for CME.
-The meaning of this `no reaction' boundary condition is that if the number of some species is negative in the container, then there is no chemical reaction.
-Below, we will show in Lemma \ref{lem:mass1}, under this boundary constraint, the total probability is conserved.
-In Lemma \ref{lem:generator}, we will also derive the generator $Q_{\V}$ and the backward equation associated with the boundary constraint.
-In the literature, a commonly used simple Dirichlet boundary condition is $p_{\V}(\vxi)=0$ for $\vxi\in \omn$, (or equivalently $\tilde{\Phi}^\pm(\vxi)=0$ for $\vxi\in\omn$), c.f. \cite{Kurtz15, Gauckler14, patterson2019large, maas2020modeling}.
-Instead, `no reaction' boundary condition is directly derived from \eqref{Csde} and requires that any reaction jumps such that one of the specie number becomes negative can not happen.
-This is in the same spirit of the Feller–Wentzell type dynamic boundary conditions, which was proposed by \textsc{Feller and Wentzell} to impose proper boundary conditions preserving total probability \cite{Feller_1952, Feller_1954, venttsel1959boundary}.
-The same boundary condition was used in \cite{anderson2019constrained}, where a constraint Langevin approximation was established to incorporate the boundary condition.
+Here, the constraints $\vxi\pm \vec{\nu}_{j} h\geq 0$ are understood componentwisely, and we refer to this as the `no reaction' boundary condition for CME.
+The `no reaction' boundary condition implies that if the number of some species is negative in the container, then no chemical reaction can occur.
+In Lemma \ref{lem:mass1}, we will show that under this boundary constraint, the total probability is conserved.
+In Lemma \ref{lem:generator}, we will derive the generator $Q_{\V}$ and the backward equation associated with the boundary constraint.

+In the literature, a commonly used simple Dirichlet boundary condition is $p_{\V}(\vxi) = 0$ for $\vxi\in \omn$ (or equivalently $\tilde{\Phi}^\pm(\vxi) = 0$ for $\vxi\in\omn$), as seen in \cite{Kurtz15, Gauckler14, patterson2019large, maas2020modeling}.
+However, the `no reaction' boundary condition is directly derived from \eqref{Csde} and imposes the condition that any reaction jump resulting in a negative species count cannot occur.
+This is in the spirit of the Feller-Wentzell type dynamic boundary conditions proposed by Feller and Wentzell \cite{Feller_1952, Feller_1954, venttsel1959boundary} to preserve the total probability.
+A similar boundary condition was used in \cite{anderson2019constrained}, where a constrained Langevin approximation was established to incorporate the boundary condition.